XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchainaddattestation.md

 ---
 html: xchainaddattestation.html
 parent: transaction-types.html
-blurb: Create a bridge between two chains.
+blurb: Submit a proof (attestation) to the destination chain that an event that happened on the source chain.
 labels:
   - Interoperability
 status: not_enabled